w3bdesign/wp-algolia-woo-indexer/README.md

 * WooCommerce 4.5.0
 * PHP 7.3
 * PHP extensions/functions enabled: `mbstring`, `mbregex` and `cURL`
-* All products need to have a category, or they will not be submitted
+* All products MUST have a category assigned (Uncategorized is not a category), or they will not be submitted

 ## Installation